Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- His last appearance came on Saturday against the Boston Red Sox, when the righty threw eight innings, surrendering two earned runs while giving up four hits.
+- The right-hander's most recent appearance came on Tuesday against the Chicago White Sox, when he tossed five innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.